Meet the cast of Death in Paradise series 9

-Dying in Paradise is again!
-With Ardal O’Hanlon heading up the workforce in Saint Marie for one final time as DI Jack Mooney, and Aude Legastelois sticking round as DS Madeleine Dumas alongside Shyko Amos (Ruby Patterson) and Tobi Bakare (JP Hooper), we’re set for one more sequence of the Caribbean crime drama.
+Death in Paradise is again!
+With Ardal O’Hanlon heading up the group in Saint Marie for one final time as DI Jack Mooney, and Aude Legastelois sticking round as DS Madeleine Dumas alongside Shyko Amos (Ruby Patterson) and Tobi Bakare (JP Hooper), we’re set for an additional collection of the Caribbean crime drama.

-In sequence 9, they’ll even be joined by some spectacular visitor stars – together with Adrian Edmondson, Samuel West, Nell Hudson, Steve Pemberton, Alexander Vlahos, Javone Prince, and Samantha Bond.
+In collection 9, they’ll even be joined by some spectacular visitor stars – together with Adrian Edmondson, Samuel West, Nell Hudson, Steve Pemberton, Alexander Vlahos, Javone Prince, and Samantha Bond.

-And, after all, part-way by way of the sequence we’ll meet our brand-new Detective Inspector: Neville Parker, performed by Ralf Little, who might be moving into Jack’s footwear.
+And, after all, part-way via the collection we’ll meet our brand-new Detective Inspector: Neville Parker, performed by Ralf Little, who will probably be moving into Jack’s sneakers.

-Listed below are all the celebrities of Dying in Paradise and the characters they’ll play, up to date weekly as every episode goes out:
+Listed here are all the celebs of Death in Paradise and the characters they’ll play, up to date weekly as every episode goes out:

 Ardal O’Hanlon performs DI Jack Mooney

 Jack misplaced his beloved spouse earlier than transferring from London to the Caribbean, and he and his grown-up daughter Siobhan mourn her deeply.
-However in sequence 9 it appears like he could be interested by romance once more…
+However in collection 9 it seems like he could be eager about romance once more…

 What else has Ardal O’Hanlon been in?
 The Irish comic and actor is best-known for enjoying clueless and naive Father Dougal McGuire in Father Ted.
 Since then, he’s starred in My Hero, Robbie the Reindeer, Blessed, London Irish, After Hours, and Skins, in addition to making a current look as Eammon in Derry Women.
 Again in 2007, O’Hanlon put in a memorable look as Brannigan in Physician Who.